finnng/vn-file-renamer/README.md

 go run main.go
 ```

+Or build the program and run the executable in the target directory:

 ## How to Build for Target OS

 To build the program for a specific operating system, you can use Go's cross-compilation feature.
 Here are examples for common target systems: